 -

-Diverter valve : directs excess turbo pressure back to the intake system
+Diverter valve: directs the excess turbo pressure back to the intake system

 -

-Blow-off valve : releases pressure into the open air , often with a recognizable 'pssshh' sound
+Blow-off valve: release the pressure escape into the open air, often with a recognizable 'pssshh' sound

 In modern cars with a closed air mass measurement (such as VAG engines), a diverter valve is usually the best choice.